jvanbaarsen/slaist/README.md

 # Slaist - Todoist Continuous Refresh

 A Rust application that continuously fetches and displays your Todoist todos with automatic refresh every 10 seconds.
+Uses the latest Todoist API v1 with enhanced filtering capabilities.

 ## Features